blongden73/macrame/_posts/2020-06-08-francisco-miranda.md

     > * On Commercial Projects

-    **Specialization in a single area of art is, in Francisco's view, limiting.** ​After specializing in one area, the true artist, designer or creator would immediately ask, and now what?
+    **Specialization in a single area of art is, in Francisco's view, a trap.** ​After specializing in one area, the true artist, designer or creator would immediately ask, and now what?

     “And that’s basically because we are often encouraged to pay too much attention to someone else's work."